Does Duolingo Really Teach You a Language?

 Duolingo uses AI and machine learning to create varied, tailored lessons for 35 languages.
 If you’re learning a popular language, you won’t have trouble finding a tool, but less common target languages may be hard to find off Duolingo.

-Plus, Duolingo is entirely free.
-The Duolingo+ premium subscription removes ads and ads features, but all lessons are available with the free version.
+Plus, Duolingo is entirely free while the premium subscription removes ads and ads features, but all lessons are available with the free version.

 Duolingo has more resources for some languages than others.
 For example, the Stories tab is only available for native English speakers learning Spanish, Portuguese, French, German, and Italian.
 Different languages, like Japanese, Chinese, and Russian lack these other options for broader learning.
 For other native languages, most only have Stories if they are learning English.